NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 10. Handle, label, and send tissue samples for analysis.
 11. Record starting time, cutting time, closing time, etc.
 ## Others
 1. **Operating Surgeon**: pre-operative diagnosis and care; actual performance of operation; post-operative management and care.
-They assume full responsibility as the "*captain of the ship*", providing all medical acts of judgement and management.
+They assume full responsibility as the "*captain of the ship*", providing all medical acts of judgment and management.
 2. **Assisting Surgeons**: those who hold retractors, clamps bleeders, assists in sutures (especially for closure), and suctioning.
 These individuals may be physicians, non-physicians (clerks, interns, etc.), registered nurse first assistants (RNFA), or well-experienced OR nurses.
 3. **Anesthesiologist**: administers and maintains anesthesia and manages untoward reactions to anesthesia.
 4. **Adjunct Personnel**: additional specialists that may enter as unsterile members of indicated, e.g., a neonatologist for a premature baby born via C.S.